netcon-consulting/clearswift-external-commands/fix_charset/README.md

 fix_charset.py V1.1.1
 =====================

-Sets charset in meta tag in hmtl body to charset defined in content-type header.
+Set charset in meta tag in hmtl body to charset defined in content-type header.